-Using federal funds generated by running Metrolink service through Ventura County, VCTC will obligate \$12,727,789 in Federal Transit Administration (FTA) funds to Metrolink for the preventative maintenance activities for operations.
-In order to address "state of good repair" needs for capital rehabilitation VCTCT will contribute \$3,500,000 in federal funds and \$1,300,000 in state funds.
-VCTC will contribute \$643,289 in federal funds to replace ticket vending machines.
-Since the grants are awarded directly to Metrolink, they do not pass-through VCTC's budget but are part of VCTC's member agency contribution to Metrolink.
-The remaining contribution for VCTC's share of operating, maintenance, and capital costs comes through the VCTC budget funded by primarily LTF and STA funds.
+Using federal funds generated by running Metrolink service through Ventura County, VCTC will obligate \$7,284,474 in Federal Transit Administration (FTA) funds to Metrolink for the preventative maintenance activities for operations.
+It is expected that capital repairs will be necessary to maintain service levels and safety compliance with Federal Railroad Association standards and prevent issuing "slow orders" where infrastructure is deteriorating.
+To address this, VCTC will program a combination of \$4,936,411 in carryover state and federal grant funds.
+For future years, Metrolink has advised that other capital repairs will be required to maintain system performance and avoid impacts to travel times.
+Procurement of new ticket vending machines was budgeted in Fiscal Year 2015/2016 and VCTC will contribute \$643,289 in federal grant funds to replace the ticket vending machines in 2018.
+Since these grants are awarded directly to Metrolink, they do not pass-through VCTC's budget but are part of VCTC's member agency contribution to Metrolink.
+The remaining contribution for VCTC's share of operating, maintenance, and capital costs comes through the VCTC budget funded by primarily LTF and STA funds in the amount of \$3,588,800.